itsroops/vcf_comp_with_gold_standard/README.md

 *In case of installation failure: If you have to restart the installation process, please delete the **temp** folder that has been created by `rm -rf temp` and then begin fresh installation.*

 ## Running the tool
-The tool can be run either in interactive mode or in the command line by passing the required arguments.
+The tool can either be run in the interactive mode or in the command line by passing the required arguments.
 Mandatory files required are:
 1. The set of VCF files stored in a single folder and all ending with .vcf extension.
 If the vcf files are in a compressed form, please decompress the files and keep it in .vcf extension only.